 [Intro Paragraph] Job listings that include a short paragraph introducing prospective officers to your department tend to garner the most responses.
 You can take two to three sentences to highlight your unique culture and policing environment.
 This is your opportunity to set your office or precinct apart from the competition and sell yourself to officers.

-Police Officer Job Responsibilities:
+Police Officer Duties and Responsibilities:

 - Protects citizens by preventing crime, enforcing laws, apprehending suspects, and monitoring traffic.